palatej/palatej.github.io/pages/ssf/algorithms/ckmsfilter.md

 ---
 # {{page.description}}

-When the [model](index.md) is time invariant (which also implies that we don’t have missing values), it is usually much more efficient to use the Chandrasekhar recursions, which propagate the difference of the covariance matrix:
+When the [model](index.md) is time invariant (which also implies that we don’t have missing values), it is usually much more efficient to use the Chandrasekhar recursions, which propagate the differences of the covariance matrix:

 $$ \Delta P_t = - L_t M_t^{-1} L_t' $$